 Kate has enormous respect for the voluntary sector and is a strong believer in capacity building to enable local people and organisations to deliver projects that meet community needs, with knowledge of asset transfer mechanisms and legal structures for facilitating social enterprise, and governance models.
 A Support Services Consultant (mentor and monitor) for the National Lottery Heritage Fund, and former Trustee of the Architectural Heritage Fund, Kate has a detailed knowledge of the priorities and criteria of funding bodies and partners in the heritage and regeneration sectors.
 She has first-hand experience of project management for historic building projects, taking pride in delivering ‘to plan, to programme and within budget’.

-Kate is a membership assessor for the Institute of Historic Building Conservation and a Governor of her former school, Manchester High School for Girls, where she chairs its Estates Committee.
+Kate is a membership assessor for the Institute of Historic Building Conservation and a Governor of her former school, Manchester High School for Girls.

 Kate Mitchell, Project Manager